 Bottle-feed only when your child is sitting up, not lying down.

-Keep the ear canal dry after swimming by placing a few drops of alcohol in the ear.
+Unless your child has ear tubes or a hole in the eardrum, keep the ear canal dry after swimming by placing a few drops of alcohol in the ear.

 Avoid putting any rigid object (such as a cotton swab) in the ear, even to clean it.